-In order to find the least number of photons that could be seen, it was essential for Hecht, Schlaer, and Pirenne to find the optimal conditions for detection.
+In order to find the least number of photons that could be seen, it was essential for Hecht, Schlaer, and Pirenne to find the best conditions for detection.
 They needed information about the optimal:

-- state of the subject, i.e. adaptation state
+- · state of the subject, i.e. adaptation state

-- flash placement on the retina
+- · flash placement on the retina

-- flash size
+- · flash size

-- flash duration
+- · flash duration

-- wavelength of the light
+- · wavelength of the light

-■ Adaptation of the subject
+Adaptation of the subject